lacoco-lab/lacoco-lab.github.io/courses/probing-2024/index.markdown

-The report should have 8 pages of main report, plus unlimited appendix.
+The report should have 8 pages of main report, plus unlimited appendix, in the NeurIPS style format.
 The main report should be self-contained, but you can use the appendix to report prompts, further analyses, or other material.

 The report should be uploaded via CMS.
 The due date is October 13, 2024, 23:59.